 COVID-19 Restaurant Resourcesby

-It’s been a trying few months for the restaurant industry.
-With customers stuck in lockdown and hesitant to be around others even as restrictions start to ease, restaurants have had to rely solely on takeout and delivery.
+It’s been a trying year for the restaurant industry.
+Even as restrictions finally start to ease, many restaurants continue to rely heavily on takeout and delivery.

-But as restaurants move away from third-party apps, which take deep cuts from their profits, and focus more on their own online ordering system, one issue comes up again and again: how to market your restaurant’s online ordering.
+But as restaurants move away from third-party takeout and delivery apps (which take deep commission fees), and focus more on their own online ordering systems, one issue comes up again and again: how to market your restaurant’s online ordering.

 To increase the volume from your own website, diners need to know that placing an ordering directly with you is an option in the first place.
 If you want to get that message out, you’ll need a plan in place to promote your restaurant’s online ordering system.
 This marketing strategy is key to getting more orders and keeping more money from each one.